 It is important to start visiting the dentist as soon as you start seeing teeth grow on your little ones.
 The dentist will be able to examine whether there are any cavities or decay and will be able to advise you on the way to ensure the best oral care routine for your child.
 Starting these visits from a young age is imperative, it also helps children get used to the dentist and helps reduce their fear.
 If you live in St John’s Wood or in Maida Vale we are probably just a short walk…

 This one sounds like a cliche but you need to talk to your kids, especially about dental health.
 Talking about the dentist and normalising good oral hygiene will help more kids to stop fearing the dentist and understand the importance of brushing.
 You also should talk to your dentist about any concerns you may have about thumb sucking, losing teeth or anything else that may concern you.

-Taking care of your childs teeth doesn’t have to be a big ordeal.
-In the same respect, brushing is like any other activity, some children love showering, some children hate it.
+Taking care of your child’s teeth doesn’t have to be a big ordeal.
+In the same respect, brushing is like any other activity; some children love showering, some children hate it.
 It´s up to you to make the experience enticing and enjoyable for them to know that although it is a necessity that they need to do, it can also be a fun activity.
-Using incentives and rewards for good brushing will also entice children to be more willing to take care of their teeth.
+Using incentives and rewards for good brushing will also entice children to be more willing to care for their teeth.

 Go on, mums and dads, Make it fun!